Cardano-Atlantic-Council/rationale/gov_action1t87n2vjnavthuggyarerafxx8c7n9mu4c7r96qlfp5uggsjdc8dsqymg588.md

 * There is nothing `Unconstitutional` about this proposal given that it explicitly desires no change or impact to the governance of Cardano either on-chain or off-chain.
-* Voting `Constitutional` on this largely "positive" proposal could be used as a _precedent weapon_ (in the future) to argue for an "endorsing" vote on a proposal that takes a more critical and negative (potentially libelous) tone.
+* Voting `Constitutional` on this largely positive proposal could be used as a precedent weapon in the future to argue for an "endorsing" vote on a proposal that takes a more critical and negative, potentially libelous, tone.

 ## References